 Today, the average 65-year-old has a 70 percent chance of needing long-term care in the future.1 Most long-term care happens at home from family, friends, and caregivers.
 But sometimes, people need 24-hour, professional care in a nursing home, whether due to a chronic condition, disability, or illness.
 Unfortunately, it's expensive.
-Nursing homes cost an average of $8,0002 a month.
-But the exact cost varies by state and provider and can go up to $10,000 a month.
+The median cost for nursing home care is $7,908 per month for a semiprivate room in the U.S.2 Exact costs vary by state and provider.

-Medicare and Medicaid help pay for nursing homes.
-But many people don't realize they do not cover 100 percent of the cost for everyone.
+Medicare and Medicaid may offer some coverage for nursing homes, but many people don't realize they do not cover 100 percent of the cost for everyone.
 Each program pays for different care types, and both have specific eligibility requirements, even for older adults over 65.
 This article untangles the differences between Medicare and Medicaid nursing home coverage, what they each pay for, and how to qualify.

 Table of Contents: